clarifydata/normalize-branch-name/README.md

 1. Remove all non-alphanumeric characters at the beginning of the string.
 2. Replace slashes by dashes.
-3. Remove trailing dashes.
+3. Delete all characters other than `[a-zA-Z0-9-]`.
-4. Delete all characters other than `[a-zA-Z0-9-]`.
+4. Truncate to 63 characters.
-5. Truncate to 64 characters.w
+5. Remove trailing dashes.

 ## Inputs